 We have known for a long time that women and men experience unique health concerns.
 On average, Australian women tend to live longer compared to men but are likely to live with multiple chronic conditions.
 Men, especially young men, often engage in risky health behaviours and die prematurely from injury rather than living with disease.
 This gender disparity is not unique to Australia.
 Countries with reliable health data collection also report that women live longer than men.

-is to graphically highlight how women's and men’s health needs are different and that policies and services must recognise gender as a significant factor in health risk and outcomes.
+The purpose of is to graphically highlight how women's and men’s health needs are different and that policies and services must recognise gender as a significant factor in health risk and outcomes.
 A 2015 report produced by the Mitchell Institute at Victoria University highlighted that current policy, funding and service models are failing women and therefore having serious impacts on social and economic consequences including unemployment, reduced productivity and increased costs of healthcare and welfare.

 We must also make sure that men live better.